 - Coloring.
 For patients with receding gum lines, part of the titanium root may be visible.
 Since titanium is not white or tooth-colored, some patients may have an aesthetic preference for other materials.

 These are a more recent development, becoming available in the US in 2009.
 They are made in one piece, with the root and crown combined.
 They are usually made with Zirconia, a highly durable type of ceramic.

 Their advantages include:

 - Natural appearance.
-Ceramic implants blend in with your natural teeth even if part of the root is visible.
+These implants blend in with your natural teeth even if part of the root is visible.

 - Biocompatibility.
 Studies show that Zirconia will fuse to the bone of your jaw in the same way that titanium implants do.

 - Metal-free material.
 Ceramic is nonmetallic, making it a good option for patients who are concerned about allergic reactions.

 Anyone considering ceramic implants should also be aware of possible disadvantages, including: